miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 like [Token Swap](../token-swap.md).

-Alternatively, stake pool managers can partner with wallet and stake account providers for direct SOL deposits.
+Alternatively, stake pool managers can partner with wallet and stake account providers for direct MLN deposits.

 ## Operation

 A stake pool manager creates a stake pool.
-At this point, users can immediately participate with SOL deposits with the `deposit-sol` instruction, moving funds into the reserve in exchange for pool tokens.
+At this point, users can immediately participate with MLN deposits with the `deposit-sol` instruction, moving funds into the reserve in exchange for pool tokens.

-Using those SOL deposits, the staker includes validators that will receive delegations from the pool by adding "validator stake accounts" to the pool using the `add-validator` instruction.
+Using those MLN deposits, the staker includes validators that will receive delegations from the pool by adding "validator stake accounts" to the pool using the `add-validator` instruction.
 In this command, the stake pool uses reserve funds to create a new stake account and delegate it to the desired validator.